cibseven/cibseven/distro/wildfly/assembly/src/README.txt

   server/
         This directory contains a preconfigured distribution
-        of Wildfly Application Server with Camunda Platform readily installed.
+        of Wildfly Application Server with CIB seven readily installed.

         run the